Andrew Bellis - bowmaker and violin repairer

 (If anyone has any additional information on these last two I’d be very grateful – they deserve more recognition.)

 The sheer number of makers in this area astonishes me.
 My hobby of restoring post-war lightweight cycles makes me realise there are comparisons between the two trades.
 But how many people in this area bought hand made lightweight cycles between 1946 and 1980?
 I’d venture it was quite a few, certainly more than those who bought new violins.
 But here we have about 15 violin makers during that period and only two cycle makers, Rotrax in Southampton (about 1946 – 1985) and Stan Pike in Crewkerne (about 1960 – 1975 and yes I know being just over the border in Somerset he’s strictly out of the area surveyed).
 Bear in mind that similarly to mass produced cycles of the Raleigh type, there have always been volume produced violins, albeit from abroad but readily available in the UK, yet these individual makers I have listed considered it worth their while to set up.
 There’s a lesson there.
 Many retired gents take up violin making as a hobby for pocket money then get upset when they don’t sell any, or have to sell them cheaply, then just as they are getting good at it they have to stop due to illness.
-In about 1998 I went to visit Jim Sheriff and someone had sent him a ‘catalogue’ with the pictures of ranks and ranks of instruments for sale.
+In about 1998 I went to visit Jim Sheriff and a company that shall remain nameless had sent him a ‘catalogue’ with the pictures of ranks and ranks of instruments for sale.
 “Look at all these unsold, unloved, homeless violins, Andrew.
 Why do we bother?”
 And all I could do was agree with him.
 So if you are tempted to take up violin making (other than as a hobby purely for your own use), gather as much genuine advice from other makers and players as you can, and if you want to make something that will be acceptable in the profession make it play, respond, sound and look like those already in use there.
 Otherwise you don’t stand a chance and your instruments will join all the other has-been English instruments left unbidded for in the auctions.
 That’s tough I know, but true.
 Sadly, not all the tuition available in this country tells you how to make a professionally acceptable violin (it’s not that difficult, it’s just that some of the teachers don’t know either, or don’t want to tell – make sure you see some of their own genuine work), whereas my bow courses attempt to do exactly that, but only with the bow, because that is my passion.

 And additionally, Bournemouth piano shops (possibly with other instruments):